caspervonb/__caspervonb.github.io/_posts/2014-03-02-javascript-game-development-game-states.md

 ---

-Unlike an application, which typically only has one state of execution where you have your and manipulate it with various tools and operations, games, even a simplistic one, often has several distinct states of execution.
+Unlike an application, which typically only has one state of execution where you have your data and manipulate it with various tools and operations, games, even a simplistic one, often has several distinct states of execution.
 If we use the classic [pong](http://www.atari.com/arcade#!/arcade/pong/play) as an example we can identify five unique states of execution the game goes through, the loading